marktsai0316/esp_light_with_mesh/README.md

 # esp_light_with_mesh

-This is a beta version of light demo withe mesh network.
+This is a beta version of light demo with mesh network.
 We will add more comments and update soon.

 APP_LIGHT: